Apteco/py-apteco/docs/source/reference/topics/cube.rst

 These can be specified by passing a Table object in the `measures` list, and will return a count of the records from that Table.
-If `measures` is None, the count of records from the resolve table will be added by default.
+If `measures` is None, the count of records from the resolve table will be used by default.

 Variable statistics
 ~~~~~~~~~~~~~~~~~~~